Ranchi Municipal Corporation: Municipal history

 Ranchi Municipal Corporation was established on 15th September 1979 by merging erstwhile Ranchi Municipality, Doranda Municipality and Ranchi Doranda Joint Water Board.
 It was the second municipal corporation to be set up in erstwhile Bihar (after Patna Municipal Corporation) and the first in the state of Jharkhand.
 Ranchi city got its first municipality in 1869, which covered an area of 7.02 sq km.
 This was extended in 1951 and 1971 to 20.3 sq km and 89.98 sq km respectively.
 The present Ranchi Municipal Corporation was established in 1979 and the first elections to the corporation were held in 1986.
 The municipal corporation covers an area of 175.12 sq km and is divided into 55 administrative wards, each represented by an elected councillor.

 At the time of the creation of the state of Jharkhand in 2000, the Bihar Municipal Act, 1922 was adapted as the Jharkhand Municipal Act, 2000 to govern all urban local bodies in the new state.
 Ranchi Municipal Corporation was governed by its own municipal act, the Ranchi Municipal Corporation Act, 2001.
 With the enactment of the Jharkhand Municipal Act 2011, these two ceased to be in effect and the 2011 became the only governing legislature for all city governments in Jharkhand.

 Administrative set up

 Municipal commissioner

 The commissioner is appointed by the state government.
 They are either an officer from the Indian Administrative Service or the Jharkhand Administrative Service.
 According to Section 55 of the Jharkhand Municipal Act, 2011, the appointment can be made on regular basis or contractual basis and no time period is mentioned for the position.
-The present municipal commissioner at Ranchi Municipal Corporation is Mr. Shashi Ranjan, a cadre from the Indian Administrative Services.
+The present municipal commissioner at Ranchi Municipal Corporation is Mr. Sandeep Singh, a cadre from the Indian Administrative Services.

 Some of the powers and functions of the Commissioner are: